 And the end result was that they taught us how to manage our money so that we would have some money left at the end of the month.

 We left feeling better than we had in a very long time.

 My Suggestion to You on How to Manage Your Money

 If you too are struggling to manage your money, and you feel like no matter what you do you never have enough, I suggest that you find a financial advisor or a credit counselor in your city that you can speak to face to face.

-The beginning of a new year is the perfect time to take that step.
-Make some phone calls and setup appointments.
-Create your budget, either online or with pen, paper and a calculator.
+Before you go, create your budget, either online or with pen, paper and a calculator.
 Be prepared for your meetings by taking a copy of your budget with you.
 My suggestion to you is that you take the first step right away.
 You will be so happy that you did.